 19. Serenity (2005)

-Yet another example where humans are finally invading the space as we know it and colonizing it, ‘Serenity’ is set 500 years into the dystopian, intergalactic future where humans have been largely divided between the Universal Alliance and the Independents.
+Yet another example where humans are finally invading the space as we know it and colonizing it.
+‘Serenity’ is set 500 years into the dystopian, intergalactic future where humans have been largely divided between the Universal Alliance and the Independents.
 The Alliance has taken over most life forms, brainwashed them, retrofitted them with gadgets and has essentially made machines out of a human body.
-River Tam is one such extra sensitive, a telepathic human who has been brainwashed all her life and gets special abilities when weaponised and behaves like a monitored and controlled robot.
+River Tam is one such being, a telepathic human who has been brainwashed all her life and gets special abilities when weaponised and behaves like a monitored and controlled robot.
 After helping her escape from an Alliance lab, her brother Simon takes her to Serenity, a transport ship whose crew is wary of taking them in, fearing the Alliance’s wrath.
-‘Serenity’ was widely praised and received critical acclaim because of its superior special effects, fast-paced action and a thrilling premise.
+‘Serenity’ was widely praised for its superior special effects, fast-paced action and a thrilling premise.

 Read More: Most Overrated Movies of All Time